Last updated on 25 July 2022 by Jocelyn Mackie (Former civil litigation attorney. Content legal strategist at TermsFeed)

 Amazon offers this to its visitors:

-In the chapter on cookies, address why you use cookies, what they do, and how to disable them.
+As noted, your cookies clause should address why you use cookies, what they do, and how to disable them.
 That helps you meet the goals listed above regarding transparency, consent, and liability.

 Explanations regarding your cookies usually start at the beginning.
 Other tracking software may also be mentioned in this section, so feel free to include mention of web beacons and other technology.